rritec/powerbi/README.md

 	- What cardinality is used between fact and dimension tables and why?
 	- Can we use many to many cardinality? if we want to skip what are the workarounds?
 	- Can we use one to one cardinality? if we want to skip what are the workarounds?
-	- What is active relationship/join?
+	- What is active relationship ?
-	- What is inactive Relationship/Join
+	- What is inactive Relationship ?
-	- When to go for Inactive relation ships?
+	- When to go for Inactive relation ships ?
 	- What is role playing dimension?
-Can we use active and inactive both between role playing dimension and fact
+Can we use active and inactive both between role playing dimension and fact ?
 	- What is Cross Filter Direction?
 	- Types of Cross Filter Directions?
 	- What type of direction used in star schema?
+	- When to go for Single direction?
 	- When to go for Both direction?
 1.  **Power BI Desktop - Power Pivot - Data Analysis Expressions(DAX)- Calculations**
 	- Introduction